etherealvisage/cpsc301/docs/design/system-design.md

 System design
 =============

-In designing Plex, we chose to utilize a thick-client approach in which the only actual HTML served by the backend is a single container.
+In designing Pynx, we chose to utilize a thick-client approach in which the only actual HTML served by the backend is a single container.
 All other server resources will be offered exclusively in JSON format, with the client responsible for parsing this data and making the appropriate DOM modifications